shopware/docs/products/extensions/migration-assistant/guides/creating-a-new-migration-profile.md

-# Creating a new migration profile
+# Creating a New Migration Profile

 If you want to migrate your data from a different source system than Shopware, create a new migration profile for the Migration Assistant.
 But if you want to convert your plugin data from a Shopware system to Shopware 6, look at this [HowTo extend a shopware migration profile](extending-a-shopware-migration-profile.md) guide.